Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 ## SCIM configuration for Okta <Lifecycle status="beta" />

 Please complete the [setup SSO with Okta](/docs/cloud/manage-access/set-up-sso-okta) steps before configuring SCIM settings.
 When configuring SSO, ensure the `NameID` and `email` attributes are set up — these will be used to associate logins with the correct user.
-If using license mapping for groups, additionally configure the `groups` attribute.
+If you're using license mapping for groups, you need to additionally configure the `groups` attribute.

 ### Set up dbt